Konamiman/Nextor/docker/README.md

 docker/make.sh nextor_sys          # build NEXTOR.SYS
-docker/make.sh all                 # one variant of every part docker/make.sh all everything      # the FULL matrix (see below) docker/make.sh all distclean       # remove every build artifact, incl. bin/
+docker/make.sh all                 # one variant of every part docker/make.sh all everything      # the FULL matrix (see below) docker/make.sh all tools-disk      # NEXTOR.SYS + all tools, packed in a disk image docker/make.sh all distclean       # remove every build artifact, incl. bin/
 ```